 • The workshop format of the course will give students an experience with three key elements: writing, informed participation and constructive feedback.

-• Speakers and lecturers will vary with the instructors and terms.
+• Guest speakers and lecturers will vary with the instructors and terms.
 Guest speakers may include writers, producers, location scouts or actors from network and cable television shows.
 Previous faculty for this course include Lara Shapiro (writer, “The Americans”).

 Please note: All information is subject to change at the discretion of The School of The New York Times.